gracia-betty/rbac-ui/README.md

 # Role-Based Access Control (RBAC) User Interface

 This project is a **Role-Based Access Control (RBAC)** User Interface built using **React.js**.
-It allows administrators to manage users, roles, and permissions in a dynamic and user-friendly way.
-The application demonstrates a practical implementation of RBAC principles through an intuitive admin dashboard.
+It allows administrators to manage users, roles, and permissions dynamically and efficiently.

 ---